Close

 Step 3: Finalizing the uncontested divorce

 Once you and your spouse have agreed upon all the critical issues, you’ll need to present the court with your marital settlement agreement.
-Typically, there will then be a final hearing where the court reviews your agreement and grants the divorce.
+Typically, there will be a final hearing where the court reviews your agreement and grants the divorce.

-Joint simplified divorce in Illinois
+Joint Simplified Dissolution of Marriage in Illinois

-The Joint Simplified Dissolution of Marriage is the fastest option for an uncontested divorce in Illinois because the process is streamlined.
+A Joint Simplified Dissolution of Marriage is the fastest option for an uncontested divorce in Illinois because the process is streamlined.
 The couple only needs to fill out a Joint Simplified Dissolution of Marriage Petition and an Agreement.
 This is presented to a judge who may ask a few questions, but it won’t require much of your time, and it won’t necessitate an attorney.

 FAQ about divorce in Illinois